Michael Leshing

 Michael S. Leshing was an American citizen and the Superintendent of Twentieth Century Fox film laboratories in the 1940s.
-He was awarded an Oscar in 1945 for Technical Achievement for his work in color film processing.
+In 1945 he was one of five honored with an Academy Award for Technical Achievement for his laboratory work in color film processing.

-Leshing was also linked to a covert relationship with Soviet intelligence during World War II.
+During World War II, Leshing was linked to a covert relationship with Soviet intelligence.
 In 1943, a Venona project decryption reported that he provided the KGB's Technical Line intelligence documents and a formula for color motion pictures and other film-processing technology.

 Leshing is referenced in the following Venona project decryption: